 The Apostrophe Blog

-My poem, “A Long Way Around,” has been accepted for publication in American Writers Review, a publication of San Fedele Press, for an issue with the theme of “Buyer’s Remorse.”
+My poem, “A Long Way Around,” has been accepted for publication in American Writers Review 2025, a publication of San Fedele Press.
+This year’s collection has the theme of “Buyer’s Remorse.”
 This poem is in a form called a golden shovel in which the last word of each line is made from the words of a pre-existing poem to which the poet is paying homage.
 This form was invented by Terrance Hayes whose 2010 poem, “The Golden Shovel,” is based on “We Real Cool” by Gwendolyn Brooks.
 Her poem begins with an epigraph that includes the phrase “golden shovel.”
 In Hayes’s original golden shovel, he was paying homage to Gwendolyn Brooks.
 My golden shovel is based on the poem, “Release,” by A.R.
 Ammons and it does, indeed, feature bees and pollinators.

 Release